kontent-ai/data-ops/src/commands/migrations/README.md

 The `migrations add` command creates a Kontent.ai migration script file in JavaScript or TypeScript.
 The generated script contains a module object with three properties:

 - **`order`**: Determines the sequence in which migrations are executed.
 The order can be specified as either a number or a date.
-- **`run`**: Implement this function to execute the migration script using the Kontent.ai Management SDK, which is provided via the `client` parameter.
+- **`run`**: Implement this function to execute the migration script using the Kontent.ai Management SDK, which is provided via the `apiClient` parameter.
 - **`rollback`** (optional): Implement this function to reverse the changes made by the migration, if necessary.

 ### Usage